open-telemetry/opamp-spec/specification.md

 when Agents are using bad UID generators or due to cloning of the VMs where the Agent runs).
 When a duplicate `instance_uid` is detected, Server SHOULD generate a new `instance_uid`, and send it as `new_instance_uid` value of AgentIdentification.

+#### Duplicate instance_uid Detection

+A server may be able to detect agents connecting with duplicate `instance_uid` values.
+Detection mechanisms are implementation specific.
+Duplicate detection is desirable in instances where the server seeks to protect against `instance_uid` reuse or impersonation.

+If this occurs, the Server MAY disconnect or deny serving requests from duplicate instances.
+The Server SHOULD generate a new `instance_uid`, and send it as the `new_instance_uid` value of AgentIdentification of the `ServerToAgent` response.

 ### Authentication